 18. Visit the Beach at Muizenberg

 Muizenberg is known for Surfing and the brightly colored wooden beach huts.
-It resembles Bo-Kaap and offers an attractive scenery, cuisine, art galleries, boutiques and outdoor activities.
-A great spot for a chilled out afternoon by the beach soaking in the sun.
+It resembles Bo-Kaap and offers attractive scenery, cuisine, art galleries, boutiques, and outdoor activities.
+A great spot for a chilled-out afternoon by the beach soaking in the sun.
 It is one of the most Instagrammable places in Cape Town.

 19. Sunset bus tour to Lion’s Head & Signal Hill